ohmybahgosh/LG-USB-2-ETH0/README.md

 3. Makes it executable and configured to auto-run at every boot

-## 📋 Cleanup
+## 📋 Management

-If you previously used a systemd-based version of this fix, the menu provides an option (#4) to remove legacy service files for a clean state.
+The script provides several management options:
+- **Check Status**: Verify if the fix is properly installed and enabled
+- **Disable/Enable**: Temporarily disable the fix without uninstalling
+- **Reset Naming**: Attempt to reset interface names to their original state
+- **Reinstall**: Perform a clean reinstallation of the fix

 ## 🐛 Troubleshooting

 - **Lost SSH during setup?** Connect via Wi-Fi and try again
 - **Apps still not working?** Verify the fix is running with option #3
-- **Need to revert?** Use option #2 to uninstall
+- **Need to revert?** Use option #2 to uninstall or option #7 to reset naming

 ## 🤝 Contributing